chkfu/knowledge-base/cloud/aws/cloud-practitioner.md

 | Fault tolerance | Higher, failure of one instance does not stop the system | Lower, relies on one instance |
 | Limitation | Requires traffic distribution | Has size and hardware limits |

-​(d) Real-Time Scaling, Availability, and Cost Efficiency
+#### ​(d) Real-Time Scaling, Availability, and Cost Efficiency
 - **Real-time scaling**<br/>
-*automatically launched or terminated EC2 instances based on real-time performance metrics.*
+*Automatically launched or terminated EC2 instances based on real-time performance metrics.*
 - **Monitoring and Scaling Triggers**<br/>
 *CloudWatch collects and monitors metrics which trigger scaling actions, when predefined thresholds are reached.*
 - **High Availability and Fault Tolerance**<br/>